 In summary

-Organisations deploying high-risk AI systems after this date without the required governance architecture will be operating out of compliance.
-National market surveillance authorities will have enforcement powers, and the penalties under the Act are significant: up to €15 million or 3% of global annual turnover for most violations, and up to €30 million or 6% of global turnover for prohibited AI uses.[2]
+The obligations themselves are unchanged: risk management systems, technical documentation, human oversight measures, and conformity assessments.
+The formal amending text has not yet been published, but the political agreement is confirmed.
+Organisations deploying high-risk AI systems without the required governance architecture will be operating out of compliance from December 2027.
+The penalties under the Act are significant: up to €15 million or 3% of global annual turnover for most violations, and up to €30 million or 6% of global turnover for prohibited AI uses.[2]

 In summary